CBrew913/music_analysis_project/README.md

 ![image](https://user-images.githubusercontent.com/103297084/202476728-3f0f86c9-c0af-44b5-b45c-89259a81a6a0.png)

 ### Connection string
-For our connection string we have decided to use the FastAPI code in order to get a html page that we can then connec to tableau to perform our visualizations.
-Overall the code was available online with putting in our specific database information including the aws link.
-Overall, this api should work quickly to be updated into tableau to prevent any lag in the data.
-The website we used for the coding is : https://www.fastapitutorial.com/blog/database-connection-fastapi/
+For our connection string we have used Amazon Web Servers for our Database and connecting through pgAdmin.

 ## Machine Learning Model